google-research/deeplab2/README.md

 state-of-the-art research models on deep labeling.
 We hope you will find it useful for your projects.

+## Change logs

+* 08/13/2021: Open-source MaX-DeepLab-L COCO checkpoints (51.3% PQ on COCO val set).

+* 07/26/2021: Add ViP-DeepLab support for SemKITTI-DVPS.

+* 07/07/2021: KITTI-STEP and MOTChallenge-STEP are ready to use.

+* 06/07/2021: Add hungarian matching support on TPU for MaX-DeepLab, thanks to the help from Jiquan Ngiam and Amil Merchant.

+* 06/01/2021: "Hello, World!", DeepLab2 made publicly available.

 ## Installation

 See [Installation](g3doc/setup/installation.md).